NappingPiglet/dicecloud-v2-guide/Documentation/Components/Attribute.md

   * A utility is used to track a value that is normally hidden, such as whether a certain feature has been taken or your spellcaster level.
 These don't appear on the stats page.

 ### Description
 The description of the attribute.
-This field accepts markdown and can have calculations within {}.
+This field accepts markdown, HTML, and calculations within {}.
 This will appear when you click on the property, whether from the stats page or from another property.
 ## Advanced Components
 ### Tags
 Tags used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.